FJSolutions/TruTxt/README.md

 # TruTxt

-A DotNET text input validation library, written in C#, and based on functional programming principles.
+A DotNET text input validation library, written in C#, and based on functional programing principles.